VAED3R/totally-useless/README.md

 ### The Solution (that nobody asked for)
-[BlindList solves it by turning your to-do list into a covert operation!
+BlindList solves it by turning your to-do list into a covert operation!
 You jot down your tasks, and we lock them away like classified files.
 The only way to unlock them?
 Complete random activities until—bam!—one of them matches.
 It’s like productivity karaoke: you don’t know the words, but you’re singing anyway.
-By the time you’re done, you’ve been productive without even knowing what you set out to do!!]
+By the time you’re done, you’ve been productive without even knowing what you set out to do!!

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- [Languages used : Dart]
+- Languages used : Dart
-- [Frameworks used : Flutter]
+- Frameworks used : Flutter
-- [Tools used : ]
+- Tools used : VS Code, Android Studio

 ### Implementation
 For Software: